-1.)
-Charles and Linda Williams Children’s Museum at MOAS
+1) Interact with Exhibits at Charles and Linda Williams Children’s Museum at MOAS

 Explore a dazzling array of exhibits and enjoy hands-on learning at the Museum of Arts & Sciences (MOAS).
 Located in the lush, 90-acre Tuscawilla Preserve, MOAS is a Smithsonian Institution Affiliate and is nationally accredited by the American Alliance of Museums.
 The kids likely won’t care about those accreditations — but they will LOVE the interactive fun that awaits at the Charles and Linda Williams Children’s Museum inside MOAS!

 In this engaging environment, children can safely experience the principles behind engines by assembling and racing a race car.
 Learning how to take vital stats — an activity that’s just what the doctor ordered — is also among the activities on tap.
 And, music is even more fun when you get to play a harp with laser beams!

 2) See Sea Creatures at the Marine Science Center